iza-institute-of-labor-economics/gettsim/docs/gettsim_objects/input_variables.md

 ## `erwerbsm_rente_mit63`

-Exceptional case in which a person can already retire at the age of 63 without deductions if they can prove 35 or 40 years of (Pflichtbeiträge, Berücksichtigungszeiten and certain Anrechnungszeiten or Ersatzzeiten).
+Exceptional case in which a person can already retire at the age of 63 without deductions if they can prove 40 years of (Pflichtbeiträge, Berücksichtigungszeiten and certain Anrechnungszeiten or Ersatzzeiten).

 Type: bool